esmuigors2/Prep2Cry/README.md

      - -r option gives the density grid used;

      - -p option requests a Mulliken population analysis to be run after the wave function is calculated;

+     - -P option requests a calculation under hydrostatic pressure; You should provide it in GPa after this option;

+       The script will automatically convert GPa to atomic units if needed, using precisely as many significant digits as in the input.

+       Pressures below atmospheric are not supported, though (what a coincidence regarding Python).

      - `CaF2_tzvp2018_PBE0_opt.d12` is the name of input file You want to produce.
      - If the input line is longer than 4096 characters, You will need to paste all the Wykoff coordinates into a file /tmp/pre2crys.ext and replace them in the command with the word "ext".